 appearance in the next episode as a kind of closure.

-It is in this season that a door reappears in the wall visible in the parlor shots, at
+It is in this season that a door appears in the wall visible in the parlor shots, at

 the foot of the stairs.
-It turns out this is a hitherto invisible spare room (except in one
+It turns out this is a hitherto invisible spare room in which

 - "The Runaway" (09/08/57):